-A challenge in trying to analyze the impact of any program on access to health is disentangling demand from access.
-An intervention may increase, for example, heart and circulatory diseases hospitalization because it increased access, or because it had a perverse impact on the underlying incidence of heart and circulatory diseases in the population, therefore affecting demand.
-Since we typically do not observe the incidence of a certain health condition in the overall population, it becomes a difficult challenge to disentangle these two potential effects.
+Finally, a challenge in trying to analyze the impact of any program on access to health is disentangling demand from access.
+An intervention may increase, for example, heart and circulatory diseases hospitalization because it increased access, or because it had a perverse impact on the underlying period of analysis.